laurenchen0631/English-Learning/articles/201907/20190711/The rise of the only child.md

 	- in part 某種程度上 == to some degree
 		> The accidents were due in part to the bad weather.
 “I was a little worried about her being an only child,” Wilson says of her daughter, who happily bounces from swimming lessons to gymnastics lessons to quiet time at home, where she likes to paint and practice reading.
 “But my brother-in-law is an only child, and he has lots of friends, and he did just fine.
 I just want to make sure she has enough friends that become close enough to be like family to her.”
-	- gymnastics 體超 == Exercises developing or displaying physical agility and coordination.
+	- gymnastics 體操 == Exercises developing or displaying physical agility and coordination.
 The modern sport of gymnastics typically involves exercises on bars, beam, floor, and vaulting horse.
 	- brother-in-law 連襟
 Karthika Sasikumar, who is raising her 11-year-old son with her husband in San Jose, has come to feel that only children are uniquely equipped for that challenge.
 “Only children are so often accused of being selfish, but in fact what I’ve found is that growing up as an only child makes you more open to the world,” says Sasikumar, who has a sister.
 “You kind of have to go out and find your people and find your tribe; you don’t have that ready-made for you at home in your family.”